zwiebus/js-music-player/README.md

 ## Features:
 <ul>
 <li>Load audio files with Open File</li>
-<li>Display the cover when hovering over a track in the playlist.</li>
+<li>Display it's cover when hovering over a track in the playlist</li>
+<li>Display an error message when an audio file can not be loaded</li>
 <li>Ability to display/hide playlist and track details</li>
 <li>Make track name smaller if it's too long</li>
 <li>Playlist: Highlight current track name and scroll it into view</li>